dasic002/off-i-go/README.md

 <!-- Version control -->
 <!-- Usage of git and github for version control, inc an explanation of commit message conventions and branch mgmt -->

+# Known bugs
+- **dropdown menu on widget** - in trying to use a dropdown button from react-bootstrap, cannot seem to configure the visibility of the *::after* feature of the button so we do not get the little arrow displayed.
+It is not major, but it is visually unnecessary and there will be another way of doing this, probably using a regular bootstrap button that toggles the visibility of the menu, just hopefully we can still configure the menu to display upwards.

 # Agile Project Management
 ## User Stories
 <!-- List of all user stories and how they map to the project goals -->